 Creating an emergency plan

-Planning can go a long way to prepare you for an emergency situation and set expectations with your patients.
+Planning can go a long way to prepare you for an emergency situation during a telemedicine or telehealth appointment and set expectations with your patients.

 With telehealth, you’re seeing patients outside of the safety and control of your office.
 An emergency situation may arise from a wide range of causes, including a mental health crisis, stroke/heart attack, overdose, etc.